This Commercial Lease

 (excluding the roof) without such consent but upon notice to Landlord, as long as they are not visible from the outside, do not involve puncturing, relocating or removing the roof or any existing walls, will not affect the electrical, plumbing,

-any roof penetrations and/or install anything on the roof without the prior approval of Landlord.
-Any Alterations or Utility Installations that Tenant shall desire to make and which require the consent of Landlord shall be made in accordance with
+or permit any roof penetrations and/or install anything on the roof without the prior approval of Landlord.
+Any Alterations or Utility Installations that Tenant shall desire to make and which require the consent of Landlord shall be made in

-the Work Letter.
+accordance with the Work Letter.
 Each of the parties hereto shall perform the obligations imposed upon such party in the Work Letter at the times and in the manner therein provided.
-Consent shall be deemed conditioned upon Tenant’s: (i) acquiring all
+Consent shall be deemed conditioned upon Tenant’s:

-an amount equal to one and one-half times the estimated cost of such Alteration or Utility Installation or upon Tenant’s posting an additional Security Deposit with Landlord equal to such amount, which
+completion bond in an amount equal to one and one-half times the estimated cost of such Alteration or Utility Installation or upon Tenant’s posting an additional Security Deposit with Landlord equal to

-additional Security Deposit shall be returned to Tenant upon completion of the work.
-Tenant must reimburse Landlord within ten (10) days after Tenant’s receipt of Landlord’s invoice for Landlord’s actual and reasonable costs
+such amount, which additional Security Deposit shall be returned to Tenant upon completion of the work.
+Tenant must reimburse Landlord within ten (10) days after Tenant’s receipt of Landlord’s invoice for Landlord’s actual and

-incurred relating to any Utility Installations, Trade Fixtures or Alterations, including but not limited to all management, engineering, consulting, construction and legal fees incurred by Landlord for the review and approval of Tenant’s plans
+reasonable costs incurred relating to any Utility Installations, Trade Fixtures or Alterations, including but not limited to all management, engineering, consulting, construction and legal fees incurred by Landlord for the review and approval of

 (c) Liens; Bonds.
 Tenant shall pay, when due, all claims for labor or materials furnished or alleged to have

 been furnished to or for Tenant at or for use on the Premises, which claims are or may be secured by any mechanic’s or materialmen’s lien against the Premises or any interest therein.
 Tenant shall give Landlord not less than ten